 - Social Media: Facebook, LinkedIn, Twitter, YouTube, Pinterest

 - Tools + Resources: Skype, Appointment Scheduler, Bit.ly

 - Affiliate: Any programs and products you promote

 - Essentials: Amazon(for me it is essential) The login to pay my kids lunch money, Shoe Dazzle

 2. Lead Tracker

 The second sheet is my Lead Tracker.
-I keep this little sheet on my desk and whenever someone inquiries about my services I add them.
+I keep this little sheet on my desk and whenever someone inquires about my services I add them.

 It includes a space for

 - Phone Number